juntao/arenztopia/content/tourism.md

 *4000 Longhorn Street*

 LEGO store $$ A huge store filled with legos, including a 1:29 scale model of Arenztopia.
 Kids will love this store; it  contains nearly every lego set in circulation and at 10:00 every 2nd saturday of each month they auction off antique lego peices and sets.
 There is also a 10 foot by 10 foot tub filled with all the legos you could imagine.
+As well as many legos it has a $9000 lego set from 1950.
+It is unknown what it was origanaly meant to be but we believe it to be a rocket.
 *2300 Arenztopia Boulevard*